 The partnership also encouraged active participation with their customers by inviting them to create their own Starbucks playlists that could not only be played in-store, but was something they could also access at home.

 As well as being well known for their coffee and cultivating a coffee house culture, Starbucks has a long history of supporting up and coming musicians.
 Spotify has also championed amplifying the discoverability of brand new artists.
 On virtually every level, this was a perfect brand pairing.

-Their fully integrated and customer-immersive collaboration offered something of value to both of their customer bases, as well as allowing both brands to reach new potential customers without sacrificing anything of their own personal brands.
+Their fully integrated and customer-immersive brand partnership offered something of value to both of their customer bases, as well as allowing both brands to reach new customers.

 Greggs and Primark

 “Take two beloved high street chains and mash them together.”

 That was seemingly the design brief that the Greggs and Primark teams followed when going into partnership together in early 2022.
 By the looks of things, they certainly weren’t looking to win any fashion awards!